ClarenceDSilva/EventManagement/README.md

 ``` shell
 docker run -p 9090:8080 eventmanagement.jar
 ```
-* Once the server starts, all your requests should go through port 9090
+* Once the server starts, all your requests should go through the port 9090
 * Kindly check the **[Swagger Documentation](http://localhost:9090/swagger-ui.html/)** for the various API requests

 ## Testing the APIs